-Andy Slater is a Chicago-based media artist, sound designer, teaching artist, and disability advocate.
+Andy Slater (b.
+1975 Milford, CT) is a blind Chicago-based media artist, writer, performer, and

-Andy’s current work focuses on advocacy for accessible art and technology, Alt-Text for sound and image, documentary film, spacial audio for extended reality, and sound design for sci-fi film and video games.
+Andy’s current work focuses on advocacy for accessible art and technology, Alt-Text for sound and image, the phonology of the blind body, spatial audio for extended reality, and sound design for film, dance, and digital scent design..

 Andy was the feature on an episode of BBC Outlook in 2023.
 In 2020 Andy was acknowledged for his art by the New York Times in their article, “28 Ways To Learn About Disability Culture.”

 His research on Crypto Acoustic Auditory Non-Hallucination was published in McSweeney’s Quarterly Concern volume 61.
 Andy’s audio description production for Alison O’Daniel’s film,” The Tuba Thieves”, was featured at the 2023 Sundance Film Festival.
 He was music director for the 2022-2023 Lit y Luz festival in Mexico City.
 His sound description of Molly Joyce’s, “Side By Side”, was commissioned by Carnegie Hall in 2022.

 Andy has been published in Array: The International Computer Music Journal, Curating Access:Disability Art Activism AndCreative Accommodation, English Studies in Canada, the Chicago Reader, There Plant Eyes (Godin 2021), and Jane magazine.